SunnyZaman/URL-Validator/README.md

 # URL-Validator
-This application helps you identify broken links in your websites.
+This application helps you identify sub-sites that are currently down.